 - When damaged, protective padding, the net enclosure, and any other parts should be repaired or replaced.

-It’s also important to consider insurance coverage for your home that contains proper coverage for trampolines, particularly if visitors and friends are using your equipment once the Shelter in Place order has been lifted in Minnesota.
+It’s also important to consider insurance coverage for your home that contains proper coverage for trampolines, particularly if visitors and friends are using your equipment.
 Check with your property insurance provider if you have questions.

 Children’s Minnesota emergency care